 Pittenweem Arts Festival

-Pittenweem currently has around 30 artists resident in the village & many more in the surrounding chain of small fishing villages set along the lovely East Neuk coastline.
+Pittenweem currently has around 30 artists resident in the village and many more in the surrounding chain of small fishing villages set along the lovely East Neuk coastline.

-The festival hosts an exciting mixture of well-established invited artists, newcomers & resident artists, who exhibit in homes, studios, galleries & public spaces throughout the village & its environs.
-Over 9 days, we offer visitors a wide variety of exhibitions, workshops, performances, talks & children’s events, all related to the arts.
+The festival hosts an exciting mixture of well-established invited artists, newcomers and resident artists, who exhibit in homes, studios, galleries and public spaces throughout the village and its environs.
+Over 9 days, we offer visitors a wide variety of exhibitions, workshops, performances, talks and children’s events, all related to the arts.